 Treat ECM as a project and a change, define the future state, and use a multi-faceted approach.
-If, in your efforts to deploy change management across the organization, you take these steps, you will greatly increase your chances of success and truly change how your organization "does change."
+If you take these steps in your efforts to deploy change management across the organization, you will greatly increase your chances of success and truly change how your organization "does change."

 Tim Creasey is Prosci’s Chief Innovation Officer and a globally recognized leader in change management.
 His work forms the foundation of the largest body of knowledge in the world on managing the people side of change to deliver organizational results.

 Speak with a Prosci professional to learn more about our research, training, resources, advisory services or how to partner with us.